How Can I Study Business at the Undergraduate Level in the US?

 3) Hybrid applications:

 In some schools, both the direct and deferred entry options are available.
 For example, at the Kelley School of Business, students with direct admissions start immediately and bypass the competition.
-In contrast, deferred admissions students complete a year or two of classes before being admitted into Kelley.
+In contrast, deferred admissions students complete one to two years of classes before being admitted into Kelley.
 If you apply by the early deadline, November 1, you can be admitted directly to the business school.
 If you apply by the regular deadline of December 31, then you will be admitted to the College of Arts and Sciences and will have to transfer to the business school later.
 For this, you must maintain a strong GPA and complete at least 30 hours of college coursework, among other requirements.

 4) Three-year admissions: